apache/spark/docs/running-on-yarn.md

 - Whether core requests are honored in scheduling decisions depends on which scheduler is in use and how it is configured.
 - In `cluster` mode, the local directories used by the Spark executors and the Spark driver will be the local directories configured for YARN (Hadoop YARN config `yarn.nodemanager.local-dirs`).
 If the user specifies `spark.local.dir`, it will be ignored.
 In `client` mode, the Spark executors will use the local directories configured for YARN while the Spark driver will use those defined in `spark.local.dir`.
 This is because the Spark driver does not run on the YARN cluster in `client` mode, only the Spark executors do.
 - The `--files` and `--archives` options support specifying file names with the # similar to Hadoop.
-For example you can specify: `--files localtest.txt#appSees.txt` and this will upload the file you have locally named `localtest.txt` into HDFS but this will be linked to by the name `appSees.txt`, and your application should use the name as `appSees.txt` to reference it when running on YARN.
+For example, you can specify: `--files localtest.txt#appSees.txt` and this will upload the file you have locally named `localtest.txt` into HDFS but this will be linked to by the name `appSees.txt`, and your application should use the name as `appSees.txt` to reference it when running on YARN.
 - The `--jars` option allows the `SparkContext.addJar` function to work if you are using it with local files and running in `cluster` mode.
 It does not need to be used if you are using it with HDFS, HTTP, HTTPS, or FTP files.

 # Kerberos